 NASCAR Restrictor Plate

 Restrictor plates are square-shaped pieces of aluminum with four one-inch holes.
-They are placed inside of a car’s engine and regulate the amount of air and gasoline that the carburetor (which burns gasoline) and intake manifold (which distributes air) can use to create high pressures that allow for greater speeds.
+They were placed inside a car’s engine to regulate the amount of air and gasoline that the carburetor (which burns gasoline) and intake manifold (which distributes air) can use to create high pressures that allow for greater speeds.

 Realizing that such accidents could be prevented if cars weren’t able to reach speeds of over 210 miles per hour, NASCAR officially mandated that restrictor plates be used to decrease speeds at both Talladega Superspeedway and Daytona International Speedway.
 The committee chose to limit the usage of restrictor plates to these two tracks because Talladega and Daytona are much longer than most other NASCAR tracks (approximately 2.5 miles per lap) and contain a number of sharp turns that make extremely high speeds more dangerous.

-Recently, the New Hampshire International Speedway was also added to the list of tracks that require cars to have restrictor plates attached to their engines due to two tragic accidents that occurred at one of the site’s races.
+The New Hampshire International Speedway was a third racetrack that later required cars to have restrictor plates attached to their engines, a decision which was made due to two tragic accidents that occurred at one of the site’s races.

 What do the holes in a restrictor plate do?